ValerioS05/pj1nuraghe/README.md

    - Ensure accessibility for all users, including those with disabilities, by providing alternative text descriptions for images and video

 ### 5. Active timeline
-    - A timeline that changes depending on the page you find yourself in, also strnghten the understanding of the position you are at the moment, enhancing also the content.
+    - A timeline that changes depending on the page you find yourself in,   also strenghten the understanding of the position you are at the moment, enhancing also the content.

+### 6. Header / Navigation Bar
+    - Contains a logo that refreshes the page to the home page.
+    - Contains links to the other pages , also add a style to the page that you are currently in, making sure you know where you are at the moment!.
+    - Styled in a way that follows you when scrolling , giving you the chance to change anytime you like saving you from scrolling continuosly up or down.

+### 7.Footer
+    - Access a range of social media links with just a click on standard icons!
+    - Copyright ;3

-## User Stories
+## User Stories for User

 - **history enthusiast**, I want to explore the origins and significance of nuraghes, so that I can deepen my understanding of ancient Sardinian civilization and its architectural marvels.